pearls-lab/pearls-lab.github.io/_pages/join_us.md

 nav: true
 nav_order: 6
 ---
-The lab is currently NOT recruiting anyone: interns, undergrads, master's, PhD students, etc. at his moment.
-Please check back in the future for updates.
+The lab is currently recruiting one PhD Student to work on embodied agents at the intersection of VLMs and RL.
+Please apply to the UCSD CSE app before Dec 15th.
+We are not recruiting anyone else at this time - undergrads, Master's, interns, etc.

 When positions are available we are interested in recruiting is select topics, particularly students with a strong background in: reinforcement learning, natural language processing, machine learning, and general deep learning engineering.